bcohenboulakia/nbworkshop/README.md

 	* `placeholder`: Dictionary of replacement text for removed solutions
 	* `generate_zip`: Boolean enabling ZIP archives to be generated

-Note: In order to avoid useless conversions, `.ipynb_checkpoints` directories should be added to `.gitignore`.

 ### zip archive and attached files

 For each processed notebook, if zip archives are to be generated (see the _Configuration_ section above), they are added in the `ZIP` subdirectory of each directory containing converted Notebooks.
 Each archive contains one Notebook and all embedded files.
 These files must be referenced directly in the global metadata of the notebook, as a list associated with the key `"attached_files"`.
 Example: